by-student-2017/skprogs-v.0.2.1/README.rst

 Acknowledgment (For examples)
 =======
+- Without the support of "meguREnergy Co., Ltd." and "ATSUMITEC Co., Ltd.", I would not have been able to develop the examples to the level shown on this github.
+I would like to express my sincere gratitude.
 - This project (modified version) is/was partially supported by the following :
-- meguREnergy Co., Ltd. (Although the period was limited, it provided me with a research environment.)
+- meguREnergy Co., Ltd.
-- ATSUMITEC Co., Ltd. (Although the period was limited, it provided me with a research environment.)
+- ATSUMITEC Co., Ltd.
 - RIKEN
+-

 PC specs used for test
 =======